johnbcarpenter/USC_IML404/notes_md/computer-vision-kinect.md

 In 2014, Microsoft released a new version of the Kinect that utilizes time-of-flight (_ToF_ = how long it takes for emitted light from the camera to travel to an object in the environment and back to a sensor in the camera) to calculate depth.
 Though it has a slightly lower depth resolution of 512x424px (vs the original 640x480px).

-My Kinect V1 examples still need to be ported to the V2.
-Shiffman + Thomas Sanchez's _OpenKinect for Processing_ library also works with the Kinect V2, so all that _should_ need to change in the code examples is (_actually turns out there's a number of things that have changed_):
+Shiffman + Thomas Sanchez's _OpenKinect for Processing_ library also works with the Kinect V2.
+If you've found some code that works with Shiffman's kinect V1, all that _should_ really need to change in the code examples is:

 `import org.openkinect.freenect.*;` --> `[remove line]`
 `import org.openkinect.processing.*;` --> `import org.openkinect.processing.*;`